libreform/libreform/README.md

 Use standard HTML5 markup to create fully functional forms for WordPress.

-[The older 1.5 branch](https://github.com/libreform/wp-libre-form) is not maintained anymore, and will not receive any updates.
+[The older 1.5 branch](https://github.com/libreform/wp-libre-form) is not maintained anymore, and will not receive any updates, unless someone steps up to do so.
+Wouldn't recommend it though.

 ## Features